mamun2519/devops-with-kubernetes/2. ReplicaSet/readme.md

-# 🧩 Part 1: What is a ReplicaSet in Kubernetes?
+# 🚀 Lesson 4: What is a ReplicaSet in Kubernetes?

 ## 🍔 Real-life Analogy (Burger Shop Example)